 - Consider taking these steps to reduce earthquake hazards in your household.

-- Make sure your natural gas water heater is strapped to a wall or post.
+- Make sure your natural gas water heater is securely strapped to a wall stud.

 - Be familiar with the location and operation of the shut-off valve on your gas appliances.
 If your appliances do not have a shut-off valve, have one installed.